 The store echoes the online experience with pieces of Piperlime.com’s “wit and whimsy,” as Gosselin called it: a mannequin sits on a chair 12 feet above the ground, oversized spherical lights hang above the shoes, and lime green park benches and plastic pigeons dot the space.

-Piperlime and Athleta increased (GPS) sales 22 percent to $301 million in the year ended Jan.
+Piperlime and Athleta increased (GPS:US) sales 22 percent to $301 million in the year ended Jan.
 28, accounting for 2.1 percent of Gap’s revenue.
 They represent Gap’s growth prospects in North America, with global sales from Gap, Old Navy and Banana Republic stores as well as its wholesale revenue declining 2.8 percent to $13 billion in that period.